-In the 2018-2019 academic year, 48 schools offered some type of agricultural engineering program.
+In 2018-2019, 48 schools offered a AE program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|